 Until water deliveries began in 1941, Metropolitan's activities were, by necessity, supported entirely through the collection of ad valorem property taxes.
-Since the mid-1980s, water sales revenues have provided approximately 75 to 8085 percent of total revenues and ad valorem property taxes have accounted for about 10 percent of revenues, declining to five percent of revenues in fiscal year 2012-13.
+Since the mid-1980s, water sales revenues have provided approximately 75 to 85 percent of total revenues and ad valorem property taxes have accounted for about 10 percent of revenues, declining to fivesix percent of revenues in fiscal year 2012-13-2013-14.
 The remaining revenues have been derived principally from the sale of hydroelectric power, interest on investments and additional revenue sources (water standby charges and availability of service charges) beginning in 1993.
 Ad valorem taxes do not constitute a part of Operating Revenues and are not available to make payments with respect to the water revenue bonds issued by Metropolitan.

-Generally, Metropolitan has constitutional and statutory authority, as well as voter authorization, to levy ad valorem property taxes as needed to pay its outstanding general obligation bonds and to satisfy its State Water Contract payments.
-Currently obligations.
-Beginning in fiscal year 1990-91, ad valorem taxes arewere applied solely to pay annual debt service on Metropolitan's general obligation bonds and a small portion of State Water Contract payments obligations, pursuant to MWD Act requirements in the Act that limit property tax collections to the amount necessary to pay annual debt service on Metropolitan's general obligation bonds plus the portion of its State Water Contract payment obligation attributable to the debt service on State general obligation bonds for facilities benefitting Metropolitan that were outstanding as of 1990-91.
-Under this requirement, Metropolitan's ad valorem property tax revenue has been decreasing, and will continue towould gradually decrease, as the bonds are retired.
-However, the MWD Act permits Metropolitan to set aside the prescribed reductions in the tax rate if the Board, following a public hearing with 10 days' prior written notice to the Speaker of the California Assembly and the President pro Tempore of the Senate, finds that-such revenue in excess of the restriction is "essential to the fiscal integrity of the district."
-On June 11, 2013, following such-a public hearing, the Board adopted a resolution finding that maintaining the ad valorem tax rate for fiscal year 2013-14 iswas essential to the fiscal integrity of Metropolitan and determining that suspending the tax limit clause in the Act.
-On August 19, 2014, following the required hearing and notice, the Board adopted a resolution finding that continuing the ad valorem tax limit clause in the MWD Act is suspended rate at the rate levied for fiscal year 2013-14.
-14 was essential to the fiscal integrity of Metropolitan and suspending the tax limit clause in the Act.
+Generally, Metropolitan has constitutional and statutory authority, as well as voter authorization, to levy ad valorem property taxes to pay its outstanding general obligation bonds and to satisfy its State Water Contract obligations.
+Beginning in fiscal year 1990-91, ad valorem taxes werehave been applied solely to pay annual debt service on Metropolitan's general obligation bonds and a small portion of State Water Contract obligations, pursuant to requirements in the Act that limit property tax collections to the amount necessary to pay annual debt service on Metropolitan's general obligation bonds plus the portion of its State Water Contract payment obligation attributable to the debt service on State general obligation bonds for facilities benefitting Metropolitan- outstanding as of 1990-91.
+Under this requirement, Metropolitan's ad valorem property tax revenue would gradually decrease, as the bonds are retired.
+However, the Act permits Metropolitan to set aside the prescribed reductions in the tax rate if the Board, following a public hearing with 10 days' prior written notice to the Speaker of the California Assembly and the President pro Tempore of the Senate, finds that revenue in excess of the restriction is "essential to the fiscal integrity of the district."
+On June 11, 2013, following such public hearing, the Board adopted a resolution finding that maintaining the ad valorem tax rate for fiscal year 2013-14 at the fiscal year 2012-13 tax rate was essential to the fiscal integrity of Metropolitan and suspending the tax limit clause in the Act.
+On August 19, 2014, following the required hearing and notice, the Board adopted a resolution finding that continuing the ad valorem tax rate at the rate levied for fiscal year 2013-14 was essential to the fiscal integrity of Metropolitan and suspending the tax limit clause in the Act.
 Factors considered by the Board included current and future State Water Contract payment obligations and a balancing of proper mechanisms for funding them, the appropriate mix of property taxes and water rates and charges to enhance Metropolitan's fiscal stability and a fair distribution of costs across Metropolitan's service area.
-On August 20, 2013 and August 19, 2014, the Board adopted a resolution resolutions levying taxes for fiscal yearyears 2013-14 and 2014-15, respectively, at the tax rate levied for fiscal year 2012-13 (0.0035 percent of assessed valuation, excluding annexation levies).
+On August 20, 2013 and August 19, 2014, the Board adopted resolutions levying taxes for fiscal years 2013-14 and 2014-15, respectively, at the tax rate levied for fiscal year 2012-13 (0.0035 percent of assessed valuation, excluding annexation levies).